-You’ll encounter some form of mud on almost all the Lakeland Trails courses, in particular those at Cartmel, Keswick and the Dirty Double.
-We asked some of inov-8’s mud-loving trail ambassadors, expert staff and brand fans for their top tips on how to beat the sticky stuff.
+You’ll encounter some form of mud on almost all the Lakeland Trails courses, in particular those at Hawkshead, Keswick and the Dirty Double.
+We asked a range of mud-loving trail runners for their top tips on how to beat the sticky stuff.

-- Get a pair of shoes with long rubber studs for the best grip in mud.
+Get a pair of shoes with long rubber studs for the best grip in mud.
 Allow yourself a brief, five-minute fling with the shoes while they are clean (remember to take a selfie with them) before ending the affair and running through the biggest, deepest, smelliest puddle of mud you can find!
-Get the MUDCLAW G 260 with 8mm graphene studs if you want the best in the muddy business or, if you want something that can hold its own in the mud and also smash dry trails, get the ROCLITE G 275 with its 6mm graphene studs.
 Ben Mounsey

 Pick the best line through the mud.
 If running with a partner or friend, get them to run in front when you get to a muddy patch (best to allow this to happen in a subtle fashion rather than being too obvious), and then avoid the sections where she/he sunk particularly deep!
 Jasmin Paris